Can You Collect Worker’s Comp if You Work from Home?

 - Permanent benefits if you don’t fully recover from your injuries

-Your Baton Rouge workers comp attorney at Babcock Trial Lawyers will help you file your claim.
+Your Baton Rouge workers comp attorney at Babcock Injury Lawyers will help you file your claim.
 They’ll also handle your appeal should your claim be denied.
 Your employer will have lawyers working for them and you should too.

 Call today and schedule your free initial consultation.
 And remember – you pay nothing until you settle your claim.